Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``express`` will store the terminators which has gene expression.

-``best`` will store the terminators which not only has gene expression but also has coverage dramatic decreasing.
+``best`` will store the terminators which not only has gene expression but also has coverage dramatic decrease.

 ``non_express`` will store the terminators which has no gene expression.

-``tables``: The tables of terminators which store more details.
+``tables``: The tables of terminators with more details.

 The tags of gff files: